Installation and Upgrade Clean Install Windows 11

 Here's How:

-1 If you have not already, you will need to create a bootable Windows 11 installation USB that supports UEFI mode.
+1 If you have not already, you will need to create a bootable Windows 11 installation USB with UEFI support.

-2 It is recommended to temporarily disconnect all non OS hard drives until Windows installation has finished for the following reasons:
+2 It is recommended to temporarily disconnect or disable all non OS hard drives until Windows installation has finished for the following reasons:

 • To avoid you mistakenly deleting or formatting the wrong disk or drive.